mosharraf-hossain/team_riders/documentation/README.md

-# Implement anomaly detection sample (WS2023-24)
+# Implement anomaly detection sample

-SE project repository for WS2023-24

 # Introduction:
 Our project would therefore use the NeoCortex API's multisequencelearning class to implement an anomaly detection system.
 Specifically,